github/opensource.guide/_articles/best-practices.md

 Taking breaks applies to more than just vacations, too.
 If you don't want to do open source work on weekends, or during work hours, communicate those expectations to others, so they know not to bother you.

-> In maintaining WP-CLI, I’ve discovered I need to make myself happy first, and set clear boundaries on my involvement.
-The best balance I’ve found is 2-5 hours per week, as a part of my normal work schedule.
+> In maintaining WP-CLI, I've discovered I need to make myself happy first, and set clear boundaries on my involvement.
+The best balance I've found is 2-5 hours per week, as a part of my normal work schedule.
 This keeps my involvement a passion, and from feeling too much like work.
-Because I prioritize the issues I’m working on, I can make regular progress on what I think is most important. - @danielbachhuber, ["My condolences, you’re now the maintainer of a popular open source project"](https://runcommand.io/2016/06/26/my-condolences-youre-now-the-maintainer-of-a-popular-open-source-project/)
+Because I prioritize the issues I'm working on, I can make regular progress on what I think is most important. - @danielbachhuber, ["My condolences, you're now the maintainer of a popular open source project"](https://runcommand.io/2016/06/26/my-condolences-youre-now-the-maintainer-of-a-popular-open-source-project/)